link07/node-interface/README.md

-# Litecoin Node Interface
+# Bitcoin Node Interface

-This is a basic web status page for Litecoin (and related) full nodes.
+This is a basic web status page for Bitcoin (and related) full nodes.
 If you want to see how it looks, a demo is available [here](https://ltc.xblau.com).

+This was originally built as a Litecoin node interface, but it works fine on Bitcoin nodes, and other related nodes.

 You can use it to check thing like: